jeffrey6557/CS205-Parallel-Computing-Project/README.md

 We tested our two levels of parallelisations with several simulations.

 Firstly, we tested the correctness of MPI implementation with data generated from a simple linear model.
-We think this is a reasonable "naive" test case because an ANN reduces to a linear regressor when it has linear activation functions.
+We think this is a reasonable "naive" test case because an ANN without hidden layers reduces to a linear regressor when it has linear activation functions.

 # Performance metrics of simulations using MPI